-> Pos: SP Age: 26.
-Will be 27 on Jan.
-30, 2020.
+Pos: SP Born: Jan.
+30, 1993.
 Throws: R

-> The SoftBank Hawks have taken greater advantage from the system of developmental contract players than any other NPB team.
+The SoftBank Hawks have taken greater advantage from the system of developmental contract players than any other NPB team.
 Senga is arguably the best player to enter pro ball through that door — the only comparable players would be a pair of former Giants rookies of the year, reliever Tetsuya Yamaguchi and outfielder Tetsuya Matsumoto.

 Senga used his curve and slider a little more in 2022, more than he’d used them in the previous three seasons.
 According to Delta Graphs, his swing and miss percentage is the highest it’s ever been, while his contact percent was never lower.